B-ngwamah/B-ngwamah/README.md

 # Hi there!
 Welcome to my repo 👋

+Feel free to browse around :D

+- 🔭 I’m currently working on a few things (will update soon!)
+- 🌱 I’m currently learning about Data Science through the HyperionDev Bootcamp
+- 👯 I’m looking to collaborate on AI projects
+- 🤔 I’m looking for help with Data Science and Software Engineering fundamentals
+- 💬 Ask me about Product Management, Building 0-1 products and no-code
+- 📫 How to reach me: b.ngwamah@gmail.com

 <!--
 **B-ngwamah/B-ngwamah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.